VarunDonode/Speech-sentiment-analysis/README.md

 Model Architecture:
 The model architecture combines the feature extraction capabilities of CNNs with the sequence modeling power of LSTMs.
 The architecture includes:
 1. Convolutional Layer:
-  o	Extracts spatial features from the input data. o	Kernel size: 5, Filters: 256, Activation: ReLU.
+    1. Extracts spatial features from the input data.
+    2. Kernel size: 5, Filters: 256, Activation: ReLU.
 2. LSTM Layers:
-  o	Captures temporal dependencies in the sequential data. o	Four LSTM layers with 128 units each.
+    1. Captures temporal dependencies in the sequential data.
+    2. Four LSTM layers with 128 units each.
 3. Fully Connected Layers:
-  o	Processes the flattened feature vector. o	Includes dropout layers for regularization.
+    1. Processes the flattened feature vector.
+    2. Includes dropout layers for regularization.
 4. Output Layer:
-  o	Dense layer with 6 units and softmax activation for multiclass classification.
+    1. Dense layer with 6 units and softmax activation for multiclass classification.

 Challenges: